FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 Examine the Science Spectra
 ---------------------------

-As PypeIt runs (unless the ``-c`` flag is invoked), it will begin generating 2D and 1D spectra outputs in the ``Science/`` folder for each science frame in the PypeIt Reduction File.
+As PypeIt runs, it will begin generating 2D and 1D spectra outputs in the ``Science/`` folder for each science frame in the PypeIt Reduction File.
 Feel free to examine the files as they are created, even while the code continues to process the other raw frames.

 Examine the 2D Spectral Images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   During the data-reduction
+   During the data-reduction process, PypeIt will create a reduced 2D spectral image product for each science frame prior to the extraction of 1D spectra.
-   process, PypeIt will create a reduced 2D spectral image product for each science frame prior to the extraction of 1D spectra.
    These products are stored in multi-extension FITS files with names like:

    ::